-Most eyes are on the Supreme Court in the US as they present arguments and discuss the level of content moderation that should be required by platforms.
+Most eyes are on the Supreme Court in the US as they present arguments and discuss the level of content moderation that should be required from platforms.

-Looking at the overall legal landscape, we wanted to kick off a series of blog posts around the legislation that is out there regarding content moderation and the reporting requirements required as part of the law.
+Looking at the overall legal environment, we wanted to start a series of blog posts on legislation related to content moderation and the reporting obligations set out in law.

-Many of these laws are new, and therefore 2024 will see them being interpreted for the first time, which will be very interesting.
+Many of these laws are new.
+Courts and regulators will interpret them in practice for the first time, and many observers will watch those decisions closely.

 We are all aware that in recent years the digital world has changed due to increased social media use, with social media platforms becoming integral to our daily lives.
 As the influence of these platforms has grown, so too has the concern for the psychological safety of their users.

-Governments around the world are responding to these challenges by proposing and enacting legislation aimed at regulating social media to ensure a safer online environment.
+Governments are implementing social media regulations around the world, responding to these challenges by proposing and enacting legislation aimed at regulating content on social media to ensure a safer online environment.

 The European Union’s Digital Services Act is aimed at creating a safer digital space for users within the EU.
 It introduces a dual-tier system, categorizing platforms as either very large online platforms (VLOPs) or online intermediaries.